iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

   </svg>
 </figure>

-Despite being a valid cut, it generally _is not tight_.
+Despite being a valid cut, it is, in general, _not tight_ --- not even for the dual.
-As a matter of fact, it is not even the best possible cut because by decomposing $Q$, we ended losing information about how the non-convexities interact.
+As a matter of fact, it is not the best possible cut because by decomposing $Q$ in scenarios, we ended losing information about how the non-convexities interact.
 The problem is that we end up calculating cuts for the average of duals $\E{\check{Q}}$ while the cuts we really want are for the dual of the averages $\widecheck{\E{Q}}$.
-This remark important enough to deserve its own lemma.
+This remark is important enough to deserve its own lemma.

 :::{.Lemma data-title="Convexification by Averages"}
 The average of convex relaxations is less than the average's relaxation.